ZertES vs eIDAS: What Swiss Businesses Need to Know in 2026

 Swiss-only jurisdiction.
 ZertES applies exclusively to Swiss law and proceedings before Swiss courts, Swiss regulatory bodies, and Swiss administrative processes.
 A ZertES-accredited signature is the correct standard for any transaction governed by Swiss federal or cantonal law.

 BAKOM accreditation.
 Only providers accredited by the Federal Office of Communications (BAKOM) can issue ZertES-qualified signatures.
-This accreditation is not self-declared — it requires independent audit and ongoing compliance with strict technical and organisational standards.
+This accreditation is not self-declared.
+It requires independent audit and ongoing compliance with strict technical and organisational standards.

 Data sovereignty alignment.
 ZertES workflows commonly operate with data stored within Switzerland, aligning naturally with the nFADP (new Federal Act on Data Protection, in force September 2023) and its data residency implications.